GioBego/poe-filter/README.md

 # Bego's Path of Exile loot filter
-- Path of Exile loot filter for all players ... from casual to semi-hardcore
+- Path of Exile loot filter for all players ... from casual to hardcore
+- Tried to not overcomplicate colors for fast step from 'learning filter' to 'using filter'
+- Filtration compatible